Quadratic integer programming and the slope conjecture: Introduction

 Our main Theorem~\ref{thm.1} gives an explicit formula for the Jones slope for all 2-fusion knots $K(m_1,m_2)$.
-The formula is a piece-wise rational function of $m_1,m_2$ defined on the lattice points $\BZ^2$ of the plane, which are partitioned into five sectors shown in color-coded fashion in Figure~\ref{fig.Slopes}.
-The reader may observe that the 5 branches of the function $\js: \BZ^2\to\BQ$ do not agree on the overlaps.
+Recall that the Jones slope(s) $js_K$ of a knot $K$ is the set of values of the periodic function $c_{K,2}:\BN\to \BQ$ that governs the leading order of the $q$-degree of $J_{K,n}(q)$.
+In our case set of Jones slopes is a singleton for each pair $m_1,m_2$ so we denote by $\js(m_1,m_2)\in \BQ$ the unique element of the set of Jones slopes of $K(m_1,m_2)$.
+The formula for $\js$ is a piece-wise rational function of $m_1,m_2$ defined on the lattice points $\BZ^2$ of the plane, which are partitioned into five sectors shown in color-coded fashion in Figure~\ref{fig.Slopes}.
+The reader may observe that the 5 branches of the function $\js: \BZ^2\to\BQ$ do not agree when extrapolated.
+For example for $m_1<1$ and $m_2 = 0$ the formula $2m_2+\frac{1}{2}$ from the red region does not agree (when extrapolated) with the actual value $0$ for the Jones slope at $m_2=0$.
 This disagreement disappears when we study the corresponding real optimization problem in Section~\ref{sec.rl} below.
+The branches given there actually fit together continuously.

-\begin{theorem} \lbl{thm.1} If we divide the $(m_1,m_2)$-plane into regions as shown in Figure \ref{fig.Slopes} then the Jones slope $\js(m_1,m_2)$ of $K(m_1,m_2)$ is given by:
+\begin{theorem} For any $m_1,m_2$ there is only one Jones slope.
+Moreover, if we divide the $(m_1,m_2)$-plane into regions as shown in Figure \ref{fig.Slopes} then the Jones slope $\js(m_1,m_2)$ of $K(m_1,m_2)$ is given by:

 with $\js(1,0)=3/2$. \end{theorem}